 The Audit & Risk Committee has oversight of all types of risk within the organisation and assurance over the risk management process.
 All risks that score 10 or more will be reported to each Audit & Risk Committee for their consideration and review and comment.
+On an annual basis, all operational risks, regardless of score, will be reported for additional assurance.
+Strategic risks are reported to the Committee twice a year.

-Reporting to the Board Sub-Committees
+Reporting to the Board Committees

 Relevant risks are reported to the relevant governance committee on a quarterly basis.
 A risk may be referred to more than one governance Committee dependent on the primary and secondary category of risk.
 The ERM Framework outlines the reporting requirements.
+On an annual basis, all operational risk, regardless of score, will be reported for additional assurance.